 There was more, but these are the words I remember.
 They still ring in my ears to this day.
 I have had occasion to reflect that this act of confession had the effect of opening some inner door so that God could place something there, way deep inside me, where he had not been able to reach before.

 But there was another aspect to this, something sacred about the trip I made to the cathedral that day.
 I had never been in a Catholic church before, much less even imagined going into a confessional.
 There is fresh power in novelty; somehow God can move our hearts more effectively in the midst of brand-new experiences, which this most certainly was.
 Once I had set it in motion, God moved.
 When I opened myself up ruthlessly to the stranger behind the screen, God comforted me and introduced a new principle: unconditional forgiveness.
 It was as if God was saying, You have been proceeding on the belief that the most important thing is for you to get the sin out of your life.
 But it’s not.
 The most important thing is for you to include me in your life, no matter what else is going on.
 Not only do I understand why you persist in your sin, I will never run out of forgiveness for you.
-The only fatal thing is for you to give up calling out to me.
-That you must never do.
+The most important thing is for you to continue calling out to me.

 “…I don’t need your sacrifices…What I want from you is your sincere thanks; I want to fulfill my promises to you.
 I want you to trust me in your times of trouble so I can rescue you, and you can give me glory.”
 Psalm 50: 13-15, TLB